camilomesa/Customer-Segmentation-and-Acquisition/README.md

 ## Project Description

 ## The Data
-There are four data files associated with this project:
+There are six data files associated with this project:

-* Udacity_AZDIAS_052018.csv: Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns).
+* Udacity_AZDIAS_052018.csv: Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns)
-* Udacity_CUSTOMERS_052018.csv: Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns).
+* Udacity_CUSTOMERS_052018.csv: Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns)
-* Udacity_MAILOUT_052018_TRAIN.csv: Demographics data for individuals who were targets of a marketing campaign; 42 982 persons (rows) x 367 (columns).
+* Udacity_MAILOUT_052018_TRAIN.csv: Demographics data for individuals who were targets of a marketing campaign; 42 982 persons (rows) x 367 (columns)
-* Udacity_MAILOUT_052018_TEST.csv: Demographics data for individuals who were targets of a marketing campaign; 42 833 persons (rows) x 366 (columns).
+* Udacity_MAILOUT_052018_TEST.csv: Demographics data for individuals who were targets of a marketing campaign; 42 833 persons (rows) x 366 (columns)
+* `DIAS Information Levels - Attributes 2017.xlsx`: is a top-level list of attributes and descriptions, organized by informational category
+* `DIAS Attributes - Values 2017.xlsx`: is a detailed mapping of data values for each feature in alphabetical order

 ## Files
 * clean_data.py (Module with cleaning and processing functions)